thoth-tech/ThothTech-Documentation-Website/src/content/docs/products/ontrack/Documentation/Documentation/architecture-doc.md

 ### Purpose This document provides a high-level overview of the OnTrack system

 it intends tocommunicate the project structure and architecture to varying levels of complexity appropriate for various stakeholders withing the organisation and varying levels of technical literacy.

 ### Scope This Architecture document uses a context diagram

-and container diagram to provide ahigh-level overview of the system，both are highly visual and aim to be easy to comprehend, the context diagram aims to be non-technical, and the container diagram provides further information to understand system structures.
+and container diagram to provide ahigh-level overview of the system， both are highly visual and aim to be easy to comprehend, the context diagram aims to be non-technical, and the container diagram provides further information to understand system structures.

 ---